-Returning to England in 1992, he settled in Wiltshire, where he raised 4 children with his wife, Serena.
+Before Munro returned to England in 1992 both he and his fiancé (now wife) Serena went on a road trip from New South Wales to the Northern Territory; a journey from which he has drawn much inspiration.
+He settled in Wiltshire where he raised four children with Serena.
 Following his father’s death in 1999, Munro felt compelled to resume artmaking on a personal level.

 Message from BRUCE

 It’s a privilege to be given the opportunity to create an exhibition for Darwin.
 This cosmopolitan city has changed a great deal since my last visit in January 1992.
 Darwin is a jewel that sparkles under a tropical sun… it has much to offer the discerning traveller in one of the remotest parts of the globe.
 The theme of the exhibition is uniquely all about Darwin.